curi0sity-sys/mattijs.id/README.md

 # mattijs.id, ast-project.app, curi0sity.nl

-All DNS will be moved to cloudflare
+All DNS will be moved to cloudflare to the unlimited tier eventually

 ## Infrastructure
 <ul>